Life Behind The Iron Curtain

 British author John le Carré famously said that the “secret services were the only real measure of a nation’s political health, the only real expression of its subconscious”.
-Perhaps nowhere would that be more true than in the case of East Germany – the German Democratic Republic – and in relation to one organisation – the much feared STASI.
-The country’s state security force.

 This tour is a chance to pull back the Iron Curtain for a closer look at life lived in the shadow of the Wall; and under the watchful eye of the largest secret police organisation to have ever existed on the planet.

 Berlin’s pivotal role on the frontline of the ideological conflict played out between East and West during the Cold War period is undeniable.
 There is no greater symbol of the absurdity of the era – and the atmosphere of paranoia, secrecy & fear that permeated the city for much of the 20th century – than that of the Berlin Wall.
 Still scattered across the cityscape in minor pieces.

 Carved into two competing zones, Berlin became a truly stage managed city – with each side seeking to prove the supremacy of their system.
 The glamourous individualistic excesses of West Berlin standing in contrast to the planned economy utopianism of the East.
 The city grew to become the playground for numerous international intelligence agencies vying for control – Berliners struggled alongside various plotting acronyms and government actors – the CIA, MI6, the KGB, the STASI and the BND.